What is Gift Aid?

 For more information, please visit the HMRC Gift Aid pages at www.hmrc.gov.uk/individuals/giving/gift-aid.htm.

-If you are unsure if you pay enough tax to allow us to claim Gift Aid on your donations, please visit the HMRC website, or contact your local tax office.
+If you are unsure if you pay enough tax to allow us to claim Gift Aid on your donations, or want to find out more about eligibility to claim Gift Aid, please visit the HMRC website, or contact your local tax office.